ffd8/cli-for-artists-and-designers/README.md

 - [youtube-dl options](https://github.com/ytdl-org/youtube-dl/blob/master/README.md#options)

 ## And Then...
 This is just a short guide for helping our design students do things faster with less interface!
 Am I missing any crucial tools or tips?
-Let me know as an issue or make a pull request.
+Let me know as an issue or make a pull request on [GitHub](https://github.com/ffd8/cli-for-artists-and-designers).

 cc [teddavis.org](https://teddavis.org) 2019